Courses Credits Grade points GPA

 Three unweighted college courses

 If Biology appears once with a C and again with an A, Keep highest quality-point attempt drops the lower attempt from the GPA totals.
-The dropped line still appears in Transcript Audit, which makes the repeat-policy effect visible.
+The dropped line remains in Transcript Audit, which makes the repeat-policy effect visible before you compare the target gap.

-With Weighted 5.0 with inline tags, AP Biology, 4, A, ap receives the AP or IB bonus before the grade scale cap.
-The row contributes more quality points than an unweighted A only if the active cap leaves room for the bonus.
+With Weighted 5.0 with inline tags, AP Biology, 4, A, ap receives the AP or IB bonus before the cap is applied.
+On a 5.0 scale the row can count at 5.0 points, but on a 4.0 cap the bonus is clipped and the row contributes like an ordinary A.

 FAQ: